gbdev/pandocs/src/pixel_fifo.md

 At this point the [fetcher](<#FIFO Pixel Fetcher>) is advanced one step until it's at step 5 or until the background FIFO is not empty.
-Advancing the fetcher one step here lengthens mode 3 by 1 cycle.
+Advancing the fetcher one step here lengthens mode 3 by 1 dot.
 This process may be [aborted](<#Sprite Fetch Abortion>) after the fetcher has advanced a step.

 When SCX & 7 > 0 and there is a sprite at X coordinate 0 of the current scanline then mode 3 is lengthened.
-The amount of cycles this lengthens mode 3 by is whatever the lower 3 bits of SCX are.
+The amount of dots this lengthens mode 3 by is whatever the lower 3 bits of SCX are.
 After this penalty is applied object fetching may be aborted.
 Note that the timing of the penalty is not confirmed.
 It may happen before or after waiting for the fetcher.
 More research needs to be done.

 After checking for sprites at X coordinate 0 the fetcher is advanced two steps.
-The first advancement lengthens mode 3 by 1 cycle and the second advancement lengthens mode 3 by 3 cycles.
+The first advancement lengthens mode 3 by 1 dot and the second advancement lengthens mode 3 by 3 dots.
 After each fetcher advancement there is a chance for a sprite fetch abortion to occur.

-The lower address for the row of pixels of the target object tile is now retrieved and lengthens mode 3 by 1 cycle.
+The lower address for the row of pixels of the target object tile is now retrieved and lengthens mode 3 by 1 dot.
 Once the address is retrieved this is the last chance for sprite fetch abortion to occur.
-Exiting object fetch lengthens mode 3 by 1 cycle.
+Exiting object fetch lengthens mode 3 by 1 dot.
 The upper address for the target object tile is now retrieved and does not shorten mode 3.

 At this point [VRAM Access](<#VRAM Access>) is checked for the lower and